 Software specific classification basics

-In this section, we give examples of how classification is enabled in different software, which you can also follow with provided templates presented in the download area.
+In this section, we give examples of how classification is enabled in different software, which you can also follow based on provided example files and/or use those to generate/update your own project templates.

 Table of Content